exakat/exakat-docs/Reference/Rules/Structures/IfThenReturnFavorite.rst

 If Then Return Favorite
 +++++++++++++++++++++++

   Show of hands: which syntax would you prefer in a PHP function - A, B or C?
+Based on a tweet from `Povilas Korop <https://twitter.com/PovilasKorop>`_ : `Show of hands: which syntax would you prefer in a PHP function - A, B or C?  <https://twitter.com/exakat/status/1542585298562998274>`_

 .. code-block:: php